Advanced Weights for IXPE Polarization Analysis: Methods

 \subsection{Spectral and Temporal Weights}

 MLE methods can suffer from bias when applied to observations of multiple bright sources with distinct spectra.
 In such cases, the events from each source exhibit different modulation factor distributions and the correct distribution must be used to extract polarizations for a given source.
 For example, consider a polarization MLE for a point source embedded in an unpolarized background.
 A naive approach would estimate aperture polarization using Eq.~\ref{eqn:weight-no-bg}, measure the counts $N_\mathrm{src}$ ($N_\mathrm{bg}$) in source (background) apertures, and multiply the estimator by the background rate $f_N = N_\mathrm{src} / (N_\mathrm{src} - \phi N_\mathrm{bg})$ where $\phi$ is the source-to-background area ratio.
-This method is incorrect because Eq.~\ref{eqn:weight-no-bg} divides by $\mu^2$ summed over the entire aperture, which includes both source and spectrum-polluting background events.
+While suitable for \texttt{PCUBE}, for MLE methods $f_N$ is incorrect because Eq.~\ref{eqn:weight-no-bg} divides by $\mu^2$ summed over the entire aperture, which includes both source and spectrum-polluting background events.
 An unbiased approach is to multiply by a modified background rate

 where $i\in \mathrm{src}$ and $i\in \mathrm{bg}$ denote events in the source and background apertures.
 This normalization accounts for the contaminating background $\mu$ population.